 Anyone who has been keeping up with the news knows that we are living in a new era, with a pandemic that has laid bare the lack of safety nets and economic inequities, the senseless killings of Black and Brown people at the hands of police demonstrate the continued racial injustice, and the blatant threats to our democracy.

-From the Women’s March and protests in airports around the country to calling our Congress people and signing petitions, many of us are acting in solidarity to resist this regime and cultural backslide.
+From the Uprising for Black Lives to calling our Congress people and signing petitions, many of us have been acting in solidarity to resist the attempts at a coup and further economic, political, and cultural backslide.
 Yet, sometimes it doesn’t feel like enough.
 We’re asking ourselves how we can do more.
 At the same time, we’re wondering how we can do more when so much of what is going on feels like it’s beyond our daily control.

-Last week, as an Indian American and daughter of immigrants, now naturalized citizens, I was having a meltdown over our current situation and was feeling dragged down and helpless.
-I began texting with my parents.
-Of course, they offered up deep wisdom, reminding me of the power I have as an entrepreneur right now.
+Whenever I am feeling helpless in this situation, I remember the deep wisdom my parents offered me.
+They reminded me of the power I have as an entrepreneur right now.
 This may seem counterintuitive given the uncertainty of our times, but they are right – being an entrepreneur is a powerful position right now!
+And here’s why.

 Entrepreneurship is Part of the Movement

 For the movement to work, it needs to be broad and systemic.
 Everyone has a part to play – activists putting feet on the street and raising the call, artists nourishing soul and culture, government officials blocking harmful activities, lawyers protecting rights, healers caring for bodies and spirits, and the list goes on.
 Entrepreneurs have a critical role to play too.
 As problem-solvers and innovators, entrepreneurs can create solutions and make economic decisions that support our community and uplift the movement.